 - 1. Use the new station to catalyse a new civic heart for the City North, University and biomedical precinct. - 2.
-Enhance Grattan Street as a public transport, pedestrian and cycling corridor, including facilities for interchanges between Metro Tunnel and bus services. - 3.
+Enhance Grattan Street as a public transport, pedestrian and cycling corridor, including facilities for interchanges between Melbourne Metro and bus services. - 3.
 Enhance the amenity of Grattan Street with new canopy trees and upgraded lighting, paving and furniture.

 - 1. Consider stakeholder requirements for Grattan Street between Flemington Road and Swanston Street, and ensure the potential for integration of works in the project area with future improvements by others beyond the project area. - 2.
 Minimise the carriageway width while providing for local vehicular traffic and appropriate kerbside space for bus stops, loading, taxis, and emergency vehicles including ambulances (especially but not only in the block west of Royal Parade). - 3.
 Provide dedicated bike lanes in each direction, either on street or with separation from motor vehicles and pedestrians. - 4.
-Relate footpath width to station entries and pedestrian flows. - 5.
+Maximise the southern footpath width to create space for the station infrastructure and to make more generous provision for pedestrian movement. - 5.
 Provide clear pedestrian circulation space along the building frontages on both sides of the street, preferably wider than is currently provided. - 6.
 Provide passenger waiting areas and shelters at bus stops. - 7.
 Include new plantings of large canopy trees. - 8.
 Widen signalised pedestrian crossings, potentially with carriageway pavement levels flush with footpath levels to improve accessibility near University Square. - 9.
 Maintain access and sightlines to all building entries.